Otaka/JGraphicsScene/README.md

 # JGraphicsScene

-Java Swing small graphics framework that is a little bit similar to QT QGraphicsScene.
-It allows to put sprites on a scene, configure its behavior, like move with mouse, or timer
+This is a small Java Swing graphics framework that is somewhat similar to Qt QGraphicsScene.
+It allows users to place sprites on a scene and configure their behavior, such as movement with the mouse or with a timer.